 - Bruce Lee

-Due to their fast metabolism and naturally slight build, ectomorph athletes need to pay particular attention to bolstering their calorific intake to fuel workouts, replenish depleted energy stores and aid recovery.
+Ectomorphs have a fast metabolism and naturally slight build.
+As a result, they must ensure sufficient carolie intake to fuel workouts and recover.
 With a high carbohydrate tolerance, ensuring a high calorific intake is key to an ectomorph’s optimum athletic performance.

-Ectomorphs seeking to increase muscle mass or ‘bulk up’ would benefit best from protein shakes with a high-calorie density – before and after training.
-The addition of nut butters (peanut butter, almond butter) is an efficient way to bolster protein shakes, delivering highly nutritious calorific density and extra protein.
+Ectomorphs seeking to increase muscle mass or ‘bulk up’ benefit best from protein shakes before and after training.
+Add nuts (peanut butter, almonds) to bolster protein shakes.

 A mesomorph body type is those who have a medium frame and bone structure.
-With a considerable level of lean body mass, they are genetically predisposed to an athletic body.
-Generally, mesomorphs tend to be growth hormone dominant, which makes them physically inclined to easy muscle gain and naturally maintaining lower body fat.
+Mesomorphs have naturally athletic body types with lean, muscular body mass.
+Generally, mesomorphs are growth hormone dominant.
+This makes them physically inclined to easy muscle gain and naturally maintaining lower body fat.

 - Medium frame